 EXEMPTIONS.
-The available exemptions can still be applied.
+All exemptions other than the deminimis exemption can still be applied.
 Materials used for structural maintenance, motor vehicle maintenance, personal use etc. are all still exempt even if they contain PFAS.
-As noted above, the de minimis exemption can still be used with clarifications from EPA pending.
+As noted above, the deminimis exemption was revoked for PFAS.